ModusCreateOrg/react-native-device/README.md

 ## Introduction

 The purpose of this module is to provide some basic but important features for React Native, that are not provided by React Native proper, in a neat package.
 The module is inspired the Device singleton in the browser/JavaScript.
-It provides events for orientation change (TODO: suspend/resume, too) as well as methods for locking the display orientation (e.g. Portrait only) and for obtaining information about the device (screen width & height, curent orientation, device model, etc.).
+It provides events for orientation change, suspend/resume, as well as methods for locking the display orientation (e.g. Portrait only) and for obtaining information about the device (screen width & height, curent orientation, device model, etc.).

+Why implement suspend and resume when React Native already provides a similar facility?
+If you use this module's facility, your code will be portable between Android and iOS.
+React Native's implementaiton is via AppStateIOS, or specific to IOS.
+See: https://facebook.github.io/react-native/docs/appstateios.html

 ## Installation